fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 - Real Reviews.
 Train a final model on all data and evaluate the model on real movie reviews taken from the internet.

-If you explore any of these extensions, I’d love to know.
+If you explore any of these extensions, I'd love to know.

 10.9